GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 ## Step One: Design your app

-Before diving into the technical details of the Chrome Web Store, it’s important to focus first on the design of your web app.
+Before diving into the technical details of the Chrome Web Store, it's important to focus first on the design of your web app.
 Paying careful attention to your target users and what goals they are trying to accomplish will ensure you are building the right app.
 Web apps are more action, or verb, oriented than traditional websites, and successful web apps have a targeted set of use cases in